Nebo15/sage/README.md

 [![Deps Status](https://beta.hexfaktor.org/badge/all/github/Nebo15/sage.svg)](https://beta.hexfaktor.org/github/Nebo15/sage) [![Inline docs](http://inch-ci.org/github/nebo15/sage.svg)](http://inch-ci.org/github/nebo15/sage) [![Build Status](https://travis-ci.org/Nebo15/sage.svg?branch=master)](https://travis-ci.org/Nebo15/sage) [![Coverage Status](https://coveralls.io/repos/github/Nebo15/sage/badge.svg?branch=master)](https://coveralls.io/github/Nebo15/sage?branch=master) [![Ebert](https://ebertapp.io/github/Nebo15/sage.svg)](https://ebertapp.io/github/Nebo15/sage)

-Sage is a dependency-free implementation of [Sagas](http://www.cs.cornell.edu/andru/cs711/2002fa/reading/sagas.pdf) pattern in pure Elixir and provides set of features on top of.
+Sage is a dependency-free implementation of the [Sagas](http://www.cs.cornell.edu/andru/cs711/2002fa/reading/sagas.pdf) pattern in pure Elixir providing an additional set of features built-in.

-It is a go to way when you dealing with distributed transactions, especially with an error recovery/cleanup.
-Sage does it's best to guarantee that either all of the transactions in a saga are successfully completed or compensating that all of the transactions did run to amend a partial execution.
+It is a go-to way for when you are dealing with distributed transactions, especially with an error recovery/cleanup.
+Sage does it's best to guarantee that either all of the transactions in a saga are successfully completed, or compensating that all of the transactions did run to amend a partial execution.

 > It’s like `Ecto.Multi` but across business logic and third-party APIs.
 >
 > -- <cite>@jayjun</cite>

 This is done by defining two way flow with transaction and compensation functions.
-When one of the transactions fails, Sage will ensure that transaction's and all of it's predecessors compensations are executed.
+When one of the transactions fails, Sage will ensure that the transaction's and all of its predecessors' compensations are executed.
 However, it's important to note that Sage can not protect you from a node failure that executes given Sage.

 To visualize it, let's imagine we have a 4-step transaction.
 Successful execution flow would look like:
 ```